UMAprotocol/docs/docs/synthetic-tokens/expiring-synthetic-tokens.md

 ## Redeeming Tokens

-Before the expiration date of the token, tokens may only be redeemed by token sponsors.
+Before the expiration date of the synthetic token, tokens may only be redeemed by token sponsors.
 A token sponsor redeems a token by submitting it to the contract to be burned and receiving collateral proportional to the total amount of collateral that the token sponsor has deposited to the contract.

 ![](/docs/synthetic-tokens/st_redeem_token.png)